This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 If this occurrence is happening after migration the device may appear to be changing IPs, going from online to offline, or presenting other similar symptoms.
 This indicates that the old Cloud Key has not been reset/taken offline.
 To resolve this, simply reset the Cloud Key back to factory defaults and unplug it to prevent conflict between the two Cloud Keys.

-To resolve this quickly, simply disable and re-enable Cloud Access by going to the UniFi Controller's Settings > Cloud Access, and clicking the button labeled Disable and Remove Cloud Access in the bottom right corner of the screen.
+To resolve this quickly, simply disable and re-enable Remote Access by going to the UniFi Controller's Settings > Remote Access, and clicking the button labeled Disable and Remove Remote Access in the bottom right corner of the screen.

-To re-enable, set Enable Cloud Access to ON.
+To re-enable, set Enable Remote Access to ON.
 Log in with your SSO login and go to https://network.unifi.ui.com to confirm the issue is resolved.

 Issue Still Not Resolved